kubeflow/kfp-tekton/README.md

 # Kubeflow Pipelines on Tekton

 Project bringing Kubeflow Pipelines and Tekton together.
 The project is driven according to this [design doc](http://bit.ly/kfp-tekton).
 The current code allows you run Kubeflow Pipelines with Tekton backend end to end.

 * Create your Pipeline using Kubeflow Pipelines DSL, and compile it to Tekton YAML.
 * Upload the compiled Tekton YAML to KFP engine (API and UI), and run end to end with logging and artifacts tracking enabled.

 For more details about the project please follow this detailed [blog post](https://developer.ibm.com/blogs/kubeflow-pipelines-with-tekton-and-watson/).
 For latest information and supported offerings, please follow the [Kubeflow Pipelines on Tekton 1.0 release blog](https://developer.ibm.com/blogs/kubeflow-pipelines-and-tekton-advances-data-workloads/).
-Additionally, look at these [slides](https://www.slideshare.net/AnimeshSingh/kubeflow-pipelines-with-tekton-236769976) as well as this [deep dive presentation](https://www.youtube.com/watch?v=AYIeNtXLT_k) for demos.
+Additionally, look at these [slides](https://www.slideshare.net/AnimeshSingh/kubeflow-pipelines-with-tekton-236769976)as well as this [deep dive presentation](https://www.youtube.com/watch?v=AYIeNtXLT_k)for demos.

 **Note**: If you are interested in a sister project built on top of Kubeflow Pipelines with Tekton, please try [Machine Learning eXchange (MLX)](https://github.com/machine-learning-exchange), Data and AI Assets Catalog and Execution Engine.
 It introduces a 'Component Registry' for Kubeflow Pipelines, amongst other things.